dialoganalytics/dialog-ruby/Readme.md

 ### Events

 Send events to Dialog to keep track of your custom logic.
-Optionally pass an Interlocutor's `distinct_id` to tie the event to one of your bot's interlocutors.
+Optionally pass an Interlocutor's distinct id to tie the event to one of your bot's interlocutors.
 See [docs.dialoganalytics.com/reference/event#create](https://docs.dialoganalytics.com/reference/event#create)

 ```ruby
 dialog.event('subscribed', Time.now.to_f, 'interlocutor_distinct_id', { custom: 'value' })
 ```

-### Tracking clicks
+### Clicks

-Track links clicked by interlocutors inside a conversation.
-Pass the Interlocutor's `distinct_id` (provided by the platform or provider) and the `url`.
+Record clicks by interlocutors inside a conversation using a trackable link.
+For every links that needs to be tracked, generate a trackable URL by passing the interlocutor's distinct Id (provided by the platform or provider) and the `url` to the `link` method.
 See [docs.dialoganalytics.com/reference/click-tracking](https://docs.dialoganalytics.com/reference/click-tracking/)

 ```ruby
 dialog.link('http://example.com', interlocutor_distinct_id)